R3R: Decentralized Multi-Agent Collision Avoidance with Infinite-Horizon Safety

 \section{Abstract}

 Existing decentralized methods for multi-agent motion planning lack formal, infinite-horizon safety guarantees, especially for communication-constrained systems.
-We present R3R, to our knowledge the first decentralized and asynchronous framework for multi-agent motion planning under distance-based communication constraints with infinite-horizon safety guarantees for systems of nonlinear agents.
-R3R's novelty lies in combining our \gatekeeper{} safety framework with a geometric constraint called R-Boundedness, which together establish a formal link between an agent's communication radius and its ability to plan safely.
-We constrain trajectories to within a fixed planning radius that is a function of the agent's communication radius, which enables trajectories to be shown provably safe for all time, using only local information.
-Our algorithm is fully asynchronous, and ensures the forward invariance of these guarantees even in time-varying networks where agents asynchronously join, leave, and replan.
-We validate our approach in simulations of up to 128 Dubins vehicles, demonstrating 100\% safety in dense, obstacle rich scenarios.
-Our results demonstrate that R3R's performance scales with agent density rather than problem size, providing a practical solution for scalable and provably safe multi-agent systems\footnote{Code available at \url{github.com/MarshallVielmetti/r3r_decentralized_gatekeeper}}.
+We present R3R which, to our knowledge, is the first decentralized and asynchronous framework for multi-agent motion planning under range-limited communication constraints with infinite-horizon safety guarantees for systems of nonlinear agents.
+R3R's novelty lies in combining our \gatekeeper{} safety framework with a geometric constraint termed R-Boundedness, which together establish a formal link between an agent's communication radius and its ability to plan safely.
+We constrain trajectories to lie within a fixed planning radius, determined by a function of the agent's communication radius.
+This enables trajectories to be certified as provably safe for all time using only local information.
+Our algorithm is fully asynchronous, and ensures the forward invariance of these guarantees even in time-varying networks where agents asynchronously join and replan.
+We evaluate our approach in simulations of up to 128 Dubins vehicles, validating our theoretical safety guarantees in dense, obstacle-rich scenarios.
+We further show that R3R's computational complexity scales with local agent density rather than problem size, providing a practical solution for scalable and provably safe multi-agent systems\footnote{Code available at \url{github.com/MarshallVielmetti/r3r_decentralized_gatekeeper}}.